 For many people, the stock market can seem overwhelming.
 Terminology like “FOREX”, “mutual funds”, and “dividends” can sound intimidating if you aren’t familiar with the language of investing.
 Yet, making sound investments are an important part of maintaining financial stability throughout all stages of your life.
 This is true whether you’re a new college graduate or a recent retiree.

 Employers often offer retirement investment opportunities via pre-tax withdrawals (like Philadelphia’s 457 Deferred Compensation Plan offered to public sector city employees) or through 401K options.
 You may be required to create your own investment strategy based on your personal financial needs.
 Make smarter choices- and more money- by improving your financial literacy.
-This can be accomplished by browsing the Business, Science & Industry Department's specialty print collection, by requesting a copy of our resource basics guide, and by checking out a couple of our favorite introductory sites:
+This can be accomplished by browsing the Business, Science & Industry Department's specialty print collection, by requesting a copy of our resource basics guide, and by checking out one of our favorite introductory sites, Investor.gov.